Monday, September 6, 1982

 Monday, October 4, 1982

 When I got home from working for Dave’s mom, Robbie called me.
-He wanted to know if I would help him with the dishes.
-When I got there I had some leftover dinner, and then he and I did the dishes.
+He asked if I would help him with the dishes.
+When I got there, I had some leftover dinner, and then he and I did the dishes.
 Right when I think I have nothing to eat, something always works out for me.

 Thursday, October 7, 1982

-I have worked again for Lisa this whole week.
+I have been working for Lisa all week.
 She is running out of things for me to do, so she told me I could have tomorrow off.
-This will give me some time so I can go look for a more stable job.
+This will give me time to look for a steady job.

 Jeff called me yesterday to see if we could do something tonight.
 I have been looking forward to it all day.
-As soon as I got home I hurried and changed my clothes, curled my hair, and cleaned the apartment inside out.
+As soon as I got home, I hurried and changed my clothes, curled my hair, and cleaned the apartment from top to bottom.

 Jeff never came over.
 He didn’t even call to tell me that he couldn’t make it.
 I was so disappointed!
 Oh well, at least my apartment is sparkling clean.